shaik1002/biggitlabbomb/doc/development/database/batched_background_migrations.md

 # Batched background migrations

-Batched background migrations should be used to perform data migrations whenever a migration exceeds [the time limits](../migration_style_guide.md#how-long-a-migration-should-take) in our guidelines.
+Batched Background Migrations should be used to perform data migrations whenever a migration exceeds [the time limits](../migration_style_guide.md#how-long-a-migration-should-take) in our guidelines.
 For example, you can use batched background migrations to migrate data that's stored in a single JSON column